 And because creditors deal in such large volume when it comes to issuing lawsuits over credit card debt, their process involves automatically spinning out lawsuits through a computerized program and Robo-signing documents without properly reviewing them for accuracy.

-One Brooklyn judge estimated that over ninety percent of credit card lawsuits are filled with inaccurate information and could get dismissed.
+One Brooklyn judge estimated that over ninety percent of credit card lawsuits are filled with inaccurate information and could get dismissed if properly challenged.

 Example of a debt collection company that had to stop collection on $128 million in debt due to fraudulently issued lawsuits:

 “Encore (Midland Funding) and Virginia-based Portfolio Recovery Associates must refund approximately $60 million to consumers and immediately stop all collection activity on $128 million in existing debts after an action filed by federal regulators.”

 Both debt collection agencies were accused of ” pressuring consumers with false statements and churning out lawsuits using Robo-signed court documents.”